chunyi-lan/HMM-Stochastic-Volatility/README.md

 # Hidden Markov Models for Stochastic Volatility Modelling

 This repository contains the implementation of Hidden Markov Models (HMMs) for stochastic volatility (SV) modeling, with a specific focus on financial mathematics.
 The project is based on the research paper by Roland Langrock, Iain L. MacDonald, and Walter Zucchini, and applies HMM approximations to analyze S&P 500 index data.
+This project is part of the coursework for York University's Mathematics graduate course, MATH 6604 Probability Models.

 ## Table of Contents
 - [Introduction](#introduction)